zpnoob/tp/docs/UserGuide.md

 ### Editing the priority: `priority`

-Changes the priority of an existing client in the address book.
+Changes the priority of an existing client in InsuraBook.
 This is a convenient shortcut for the edit command when you only want to change the priority.

 <div style="text-align: center;">
     <img src="images/features/priorityCommand.png" alt="Ui" style="border: 2px solid black; border-radius: 10px; max-width: 50%; height: auto; margin: 20px 0px;"/>